TheComamba/LoreTex/README.md

 ## Contributing

-Pull requests are welcome.
+Merge requests are welcome.

 Please follow the gitflow naming convention of prefixing branches with "bugfix/" or "feature/".
 Currently I see no reason for a separate develop branch.

 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Please make sure to update the tests as appropriate.

 Criticism of the coding style is very welcome.
 I find it tough to write clean code in Lua, and I am eager to improve.

+And, of course, you are asked to comply with the code of conduct.

 ## License